mocaplatform/moca-ios-sdk/README.md

   - Show HTML content from URL
   - Play sound
   - Custom action (app provided delegate callback)
+- Action delivery is handled in foreground and background modes
 - Offline proximity campaigns (beacon interactions are active even if Internet connectivity is not available)

 <h3>Analytics</h3>